danb35/freenas-iocage-caddy/README.md

 :pushpin: *In this implementation, I've kept Caddyfile outside the jail in /caddy.
 I wasn't sure whether it might be interesting or useful to, say, keep the certificates outside the jail as well.
 I'll leave this for you to ponder.*

-Although not required, it's recommended to create a Dataset named `nextcloud` on your main storage pool.
-If this is not present, a directory `/nextcloud` will be created in `$POOL_PATH`.
+Although not required, it's recommended to create a Dataset named `caddy` on your main storage pool.
+If this is not present, a directory `/caddy` will be created in `$POOL_PATH`.

 ### Installation